What to do when a MultiPlus, or Quattro, does not accept generator power

 AC low disconnect: low limit: below this value, the MultiPlus will disconnect (default = 180Vac).

-On generators where the output voltage drops under load, setting this value to a higher value can help solve shutdowns on overload.
+On generators where the output voltage drops under load, setting this value to a higher value can help resolve inverter overload shutdowns.

 AC Low connect: minimum value: at this value or any higher value, the MultiPlus will reconnect after having disconnected (default = 187Vac).